popeyevn/Hexojs/source/api/box.md

 `type` | File type.
 The value can be `create`, `update`, `skip`, `delete`.
 `params` | The information from path matching.

-Box also provides some methods so you don't have to do file IO by yourself.
+Box also provides some methods so you don't have to do file IO by yourself

 Method | Description
 --- | ---